diarray-hub/afvoices/README.md

 ## 7 · Citation

-If you found this dataset useful for your research and wish to cite it, please cite this paper:
+If you found this dataset useful for your research and wish to cite us, you can use this BibTex entry:

 ```bibtex
 @misc{diarra2025dealinghardfactslowresource,